 Create Your Seller Account

 Once you have a name you’re excited about, you will need to create your new seller account.
-When you first begin, you’ll be asked to provide specific information including account basics like name, address, phone #, etc. Then you’ll provide more specific information about the grades you teach.
+When you first begin, you’ll be asked to provide basic information about yourself (i.e. name, address, phone #, what grades you teach.)
 After that, you will begin creating your brand new store profile.

 Basic Account vs. Premium Account

-One thing you need to decide when you are learning how to sell on TpT is whether you want a basic account or a premium account.
-So, here is the breakdown of the two different options.
+One thing you need to decide when learning how to sell on TpT is whether you want a basic account or a premium account.
+So, here is the quick breakdown of the two different options.

 - No membership fee